wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-update-agent.md

 ## Download latest version

-Open [the release of Azure Linux Agent in <!-- deleted by customization GitHub](https://github.com/Azure/WALinuxAgent/releases) --><!-- keep by customization: begin --> Github](https://github.com/Azure/WALinuxAgent/releases) <!-- keep by customization: end --> in a web page, and find out the latest version number.
+Open [the release of Azure Linux Agent in GitHub](https://github.com/Azure/WALinuxAgent/releases) in a web page, and find out the latest version number.
 (You can locate your current version by typing `#waagent --version`.)

 ###For the version 2.0.x, type: